MuGdxy/GalDesigner/Documents/GalEngine.VisualObject.md

 In our Application, we need some objects to present and get input.
 So we should have VisualObject to do this, you can think it is `Control`.
-It have some kinds such as Button, Label and so on.

 ## VisualObject